 This sheet is about exposure to albuterol in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare providers.
+This information is based on available published literature.
+It should not take the place of medical care and advice from your healthcare provider.

 What is albuterol?

-Albuterol (also called salbutamol) is a medication used for the treatment of asthma.
-It is in a class of medications called beta2-agonists.
-Beta2-agonists are called bronchodilators, meaning that they help to open the airways in the lungs.
-Albuterol is used in fast-acting inhalers for treatment of asthma.
-Some brand names are Asmavent®, Asmol® Proventil®, Respax®, Respolin®, Salamol®, Salbulin®, Salbuvent® and Ventolin®.
+Albuterol (also called salbutamol) is a medication used for the treatment of breathing conditions like asthma.
+It is a bronchodilator (a beta2-agonist bronchodilator).
+Bronchodilators help to open the airways in the lungs so you can breathe better.
+Albuterol has commonly been used as an inhaled medication in fast-acting inhalers for immediate treatment of trouble breathing and wheezing.
+Some brand names are Proventil® and Ventolin®.
+Albuterol can also be found in combination with another medication, budesonide in a medication called Airsupra®.

-Sometimes when people find out they are pregnant, they think about changing how they take their medication, or stopping their medication altogether.
-However, it is important to talk with your healthcare providers before making any changes to how you take this medication.
+Sometimes when women find out they are pregnant, they think about changing how they take their medication, or stopping their medication altogether.
+However, it is important to treat asthma during pregnancy.
+Talk with your healthcare providers before making any changes to how you take this medication.
 Your healthcare providers can talk with you about the benefits of treating your condition and the risks of untreated illness during pregnancy.
-Untreated asthma increases the chance for complications for both the person who is pregnant and the baby.
+Untreated asthma increases the chance for complications for both the woman who is pregnant and the fetus.
 For more information, please see the MotherToBaby fact sheet on Asthma at https://mothertobaby.org/fact-sheets/asthma-and-pregnancy/.

 I take albuterol.
 Can it make it harder for me to get pregnant?

-It is not known if albuterol can make it harder to get pregnant.
+Studies in humans have not been done to see if taking albuterol can make it harder to get pregnant.
 Animal studies have shown no effect on fertility.

 Does taking albuterol increase the chance for miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
-It is not known if albuterol increases the chance for miscarriage.
+Studies have not been done to see if albuterol increases the chance of miscarriage.

 Does taking albuterol increase the chance of birth defects?

-Every pregnancy starts out with a 3-5% chance of having a birth defect.
-This is called the background risk.
+Birth defects can happen in any pregnancy for different reasons.
+Out of all babies born each year, about 3 out of 100 (3%) will have a birth defect.
+We look at research studies to try to understand if an exposure, like albuterol, might increase the chance of birth defects in a pregnancy.
 Although data is limited, studies do not suggest an increased chance for birth defects with the use of inhaled albuterol during pregnancy.

 Does taking albuterol in pregnancy increase the chance of other pregnancy-related problems?